EciStg/order-placement/stock/README.md

             </stock>

-### As a buyer I would like to see the cost for one or more products
+### As a buyer I would like to see the cost for one or more items

 1. Response